 As part of the mortgage application process you’ll need to show the lender evidence of any outgoings you have and prove your income.

 Budget for the other costs of buying a home

 Use our Stamp Duty Calculator to work out the Stamp Duty on the property you’re buying.

-Apart from your monthly mortgage payments, there are other costs associated with buying a home.
-These include:
+Apart from your monthly mortgage payments, there are other costs when buying a home.

 - Mortgage arrangement and valuation fees

 - Stamp Duty (or Land and Buildings Transaction Tax in Scotland)